RELION GPU Benchmarks

 - If runs are performed using the --scratch_dir option in RELION, the time to copy to scratch is subtracted from the total runtime of the command.
 This allows for comparison of runs independent of storage pool variability.

 - "GPU Time" is reported as the time spent on the Expectation step in each of the 25 iterations of classification, which provides a solid snapshot of GPU speed as this is the primary GPU compute step in RELION.

-Results are largely as expected when looking at published compute rates for each of the cards, with the exception of the Tesla P100.
 The plot below shows the GPU compute speedup relative to the slowest card (Tesla K80) of all of the cards from the above graph (with the exception of the 16 GB Tesla V100s as they perform identically to their 32 GB counterparts) against their compute speed rating from NVIDIA in Single-precision TFLOPS.
 (Tera FLoating-point Operations Per Second)

 These 3D classification runs are performed using the same data as above with different parameters and represent my attempts at pushing available hardware to the limit!
 A big thing to notice here is that as we minimize the time spent on GPU compute, the CPU overhead becomes a significant factor.
 RELION's GPU acceleration is compatible with any CUDA-capable card with compute level 3.0 or higher, so yes you can even dust off your CS department's DGX-1 machines once they upgrade to DGX-2!

 - Testing_8x1080ti is a server sporting 8 1080ti's that currently holds the record for fastest GPU compute time in the list.

 - Torhild_4x1080 is a custom workstation out of the Yoshioka group that sports liquid cooling and overclocked GTX 1080s.
 This machine performs on par with some of the Tesla systems above!